Disturbante/HTB-writeups/keeper/keeper.md

 so i tried to search it online and found this:

 	https://bestpractical.com/request-tracker
-so it is an actula software, so i searched default credentials or exploits;
+so it is an actul software, so i searched default credentials or exploits;
 i had like with the first guess in fact they are:

 	username: root